 - Waterproof your basement or crawl space

 Because basements and crawl spaces are at ground level or below ground, adding waterproofing can have a significant impact on how well your home withstands rising floodwaters.
-Following an initial assessment of the needs of your basement or crawl space, experts commonly recommend water management strategies, including adding drainage systems, installing crawl space vent covers, strengthening foundation walls, repairing foundation cracks where water could enter your home, or installing a vapor barrier.
+Following an initial assessment of the needs of your basement or crawl space, experts will recommend water management strategies, including adding drainage systems, installing crawl space vent covers, strengthening foundation walls, repairing foundation cracks where water could enter your home, or installing a vapor barrier.

 - Install a sump pump